 Vitamin C’s moisturizing benefits are two-fold.
 First, collagen provides more moisture to your skin, so by supporting collagen production you’ll be rewarded with healthy, hydrated skin.
 Second, the skin has a lipid bilayer that serves as a barrier to help keep moisture in, and Vitamin C has been shown to enhance the skin’s lipid production(3).
-You can learn more about supporting dry skin in this article!
+You can learn more about supporting dry skin in our How to Heal Dry Skin article!

 Has Anti-Inflammatory Properties

 Vitamin C has also been shown to have anti-inflammatory properties(4), making it a great option for those with inflammatory skin conditions like acne or psoriasis.

 What results can you expect when you start using topical Vitamin C?

 Here is what you’ll typically see when you start using Vitamin C on your skin:

 - Brighter skin